Topics he can discuss include:

-Michael Geisler is vice president for the Middlebury College Language Schools, Schools Abroad, and graduate programs as well as professor of German.
+Michael Geisler is vice president of the Middlebury Language Schools and Schools Abroad as well as professor of German.
 He joined Middlebury in 1992.
-In addition to German language courses at all levels, Geisler teaches course on terrorism, German cinema, German mass media and German culture since World War II.
+In addition to German language courses at all levels, Geisler teaches courses on terrorism, German cinema, German mass media and German culture since World War II.

 Geisler has been chair of the German department, chair of the foreign languages division, director of studies at the Middlebury Mainz Program, and associate dean of humanities, arts, languages and literatures.
 He can address the strategic importance of foreign languages in the age of globalization.